JynxC98/DSA_Implementation/python/data_structures/dictionary/README.md

 A HashMap is a data structure that implements an associative array abstract data type, allowing for efficient mapping of keys to values.
 It uses a hash function to compute an index into an array of buckets, from which the desired value can be found.

+## Collisions in HashMaps

+A collision occurs when two different keys hash to the same index in the HashMap's underlying array.

+### What Causes Collisions?

+1. Limited array size: The number of possible keys often exceeds the array size.
+2. Imperfect hash functions: Even good hash functions can sometimes produce the same output for different inputs.

 ## Basic Operations and Time Complexities

 ### 1. put(key, value)